A variant of Bizarre and Improbable Ballistics

 - In Space Quest IV, if you die by entering the hatchway of the patrol ship instead of the landing gear, you get this message, "The young shuttle pilot, his seat suddenly humidified by your surprise entry, fires his pulseray.
 The shot just misses you and then bounces off the reflective surfaces of the cabin... eventually managing to fatally perforate you.
 Just as you fade from the living organism club you think, in amazement, 'So that's what my spleen looks like!'"

-- Your main gun in Dgeneration can bounce off up to three walls.
+- Your main weapon in D/Generation is a laser that can bounce off walls up to three times per shot.

 - The aptly-named Ricochet Stone subweapon that appears in a few games of the Castlevania series.

-- GDI Grenadiers throw Disc Grenades in Command And Conquer Tiberian Sun, which bounce a few times before detonating.
+- GDI Grenadiers throw Disc Grenades in Command & Conquer: Tiberian Sun, which bounce a few times before detonating.
 This can be used to your advantage if you force attack the ground in front of them, causing their discs to bounce and allow them to effectively out-range lower tier defenses such as laser turrets.

 - Mario's Fireballs in the Super Smash Bros. series bounce off walls and floors.